polakowo/datadocs/docs/machine-learning/deployment-to-cloud.md

 <center><img width=120 src="/datadocs/assets/IconOnly-1.png"/></center>

-- [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a fully managed service for integrating machine learning-based models into applications.
+- [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a fully-managed, end-to-end machine learning service.
 - Compared to plug-and-play API services, SageMaker is a platform tailor-made for ML workflows.
     - Covers the entire ML workflow to label and prepare data, choose an algorithm, train the model, tune and optimize it for deployment, make predictions, and take action.
 - Habitual environment: